Wolf's Head Society: Antecedents

 Before the founding in 1780 at Yale of the Connecticut Alpha chapter of Phi Beta Kappa, the second chapter established after that society's founding in 1776 (which still practices a secret handshake among members), Yale College students established and joined literary societies.
 By the 1830s, the campus literary societies Linonia, Brothers in Unity, and Calliopean had lost stature.
 Calliopean folded in 1853, and the others shut down after the American Civil War.
 Calliopean, Linonia, and Brothers in Unity existed respectively: 1819–1853, 1768–1878, and 1735–1868.

 From the mid-1840s until 1883, several societies were started, but each failed to sustain the interest of liberal arts students at Yale College, broadly known as the Academical Department.
 Star and Dart, Sword and Crown, Tea-Kettle, Spade and Grave, and E.T.L. disbanded.

 Phi Beta Kappa was inactive at Yale from 1871 to 1884, coinciding in part with a national reorganization of the society.
 In the 1820s, Anti-Masonic agitation sweeping across the United States prompted PBK to examine the role of secrecy in its proceedings.
-Associated with PBK's national reorganization in 1881, secrecy disappeared as a signature among all chapters, quelling rivalry with collegiate fraternities, clubs and societies.
+Associated with PBK's national reorganization in 1881, secrecy disappeared as a signature among all chapters, quelling rivalry with collegiate fraternities, clubs, and societies.
 Hence, secrecy was soon shelved at the Yale chapter.
 PBK exists today, without any secrecy, as an academic honor society.

 Beginning in the 1850s, the Yale undergraduate student body grew more diverse.
 The college was becoming an institution of national rather than regional importance.
 Students who hailed from environs beyond New England or who were not Congregationalist or Presbyterian entered the college in large numbers.

 The faculty and administration were dominated by alumni of Bones, numbering four out of five faculty members between 1865 and 1916.
 Bones alumni were university secretaries from 1869 to 1921.
-Bones alumni were university treasurers for forty-three of the forty-eight years between 1862 - 1910.
+Bones alumni were university treasurers for forty-three of the forty-eight years between 1862 and 1910.
 Five of the first six Yale Corporation elected Alumni Fellows were members of Bones.